 Essentially, it makes up the gap between what your insurance company will pay you for the car and what it’s actually worth.
 Read on for all you need to know about GAP insurance.

 How does GAP insurance work?

 Let’s say you buy a new car for £20,000, and a year later it gets stolen.
-Rather than what you paid for it, the insurance company will pay out its current market worth — which will likely be less than you paid for it.
+Rather than what you paid for it, the insurance company will pay out its current market value — which will likely be less than you paid for it.

 This is where GAP insurance comes in.
-For example, if your insurance company pays out £15,000 for your car.
-A GAP insurance policy can pay out the additional £5,000 to make it up to the £20,000 you paid.
+For example, if your insurance company pays out £15,000 for your car, a GAP insurance policy can pay out the additional £5,000 to make it up to the £20,000 you paid.

 It’s important to note that your insurance company should pay out enough for a replacement car of the same age as yours.
 GAP insurance is a good option if you have outstanding finance on your car and the insurance payout won’t be enough to settle the agreement, or if you’d want to replace your car with a brand new one.

 carwow is proud to partner with MotorEasy for GAP insurance.
 MotorEasy provides GAP insurance for cars bought from a dealership or private seller either outright or on finance, and covers write-offs due to theft, accidental damage and damage from fire or water.
 Simply enter your reg plate and a few details about your car to get an instant quote.
 And in a special offer for carwow customers, MotorEasy is offering a 15% discount when you take out GAP insurance with them.

 The level of coverage you get from GAP insurance will depend on what sort of policy you get.